-Prior to enrolling in any clinical nursing course, students in the Bachelor of Science Undergraduate Program (RN4), and the Accelerated Bachelor of Science (ABS), must take and pass a clinical calculation examination.
-Information about the minimum passing score may be obtained from the student's advisor and it may also be found on the RN4 and ABS curriculum worksheets and course syllabi.
-Failure to pass the clinical calculation examination on or before the second attempt will result in the student's registration for all clinical nursing courses being voided.
-A student who fails the clinical calculation examination on the first attempt is encouraged to remediate prior to taking the examination again.
-Normally, students who fail to take the clinical calculation examination as scheduled will receive a grade of zero percent (0%) for that examination.

-REQUIRED EQUIPMENT
+Students in the Bachelor of Science Undergraduate Program (RN4), and the Accelerated Bachelor of Science Program (ABS), will take and must pass a clinical calculation examination during their first nursing course and as indicated by the clinical program requirements.

+Information about the minimum passing score may be obtained from the RN4 and ABS curriculum worksheets and course syllabi.

+A student who fails the clinical calculation examination on the first attempt are required to remediate prior to taking the examination again.

+Failure to pass the clinical calculation examination on or before the second attempt will result in the student's dismissal from the nursing program.

+Required Equipment